Review a skill against best practices

-How to evaluate and review skills to ensure they improve agent workflows
+How to review and optimize skills to ensure they follow best practices

 Skills provide procedural knowledge and specific workflows that agents load when relevant.
-This guide explains how to view skill reviews and evaluate quality before deploying to your team.
+This guide explains how to run skill reviews against best practices and on the next page we'll talk about how to use the automated optimize option to address issues before deploying the skill to your team.

 Skills encode team knowledge and workflows.
 Skill reviews help you: